lexcomber/SematicsOfStats/README.md

 # Sematics of Statistical models

-This analysis is described in a paper soon to be submitted.
-The code and data are all described in the file `Semantics_code_data.R`.
+This analysis is described in a paper soon to be submitted to *Geographical Analysis*.
+The code is in the file `Semantics_code_data_git.R` and this loads data from this repository.

 Please contact Lex Comber [a.comber@leeds.ac.uk](a.comber@leeds.ac.uk) if you have any questions.